Maple177/finetune_relation_extraction/README.md

     "CPR:9": 5}
    ```
   - similarly, add the class weights in "class_weights";
-  - for a new BERT variant, add its version name on HuggingFace in "bert_names_to_versions";
+  - for a new BERT variant, add its Huggingface version name in "bert_names_to_versions";
   - number of classes (including false relation) in "number_of_labels".

 # Command